Custom Residential, Sustainable Practice

 The goal of any high-performance machine is to perform at the highest level while using as little energy as possible.
 If you’ve seen the fanaticism of Tesla owners, you know that there’s something exciting about a machine like that.
 If you’re judicious with tightening up your home, you’ll need very little energy to heat or cool it.
 If you’re extra careful about your lighting systems (LEDs all the way), put your outlets on switches, and select appliances with low energy requirements, you can run your home for a tiny amount of energy.

-If you couple this with an efficient solar panel system and a home battery so you’re not pulling from the electrical grid during peak loads, you’ll have an amazing home running off almost no energy.
+If you couple this with an efficient solar panel system and a home battery so you’re not pulling from the electrical grid during peak loads, you’ll have an amazing home running off almost no further energy inputs.
 If you push it, we can even get you to the point where you’re producing energy and giving it back to the grid.

 Quality of Materials